parse_url

 fragment - after the hashmark #

-If the component
+If the component parameter is specified,

 parse_url returns a string (or an

-integer, in the case of PHP_URL_PORT
+integer, in the case of PHP_URL_PORT)

 instead of an array.
 If the requested component doesn't exist

-within the given URL, NULL
+within the given URL, NULL will be returned.

 Examples